Using a table visualization

 5.1.6.
 HTML formatting

-If your data contains HTML tags, which you want to apply for formatting rather than display as text, in the Text tab of the column properties, select the Allow HTML Formatting option.
+If your data contains HTML tags that you want to apply for formatting rather than display as text, select to Allow HTML From Data.

 5.1.7.
 Custom groups